Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Barrels of wine stacked like a Xmas tree and with lights.

-A cave tour is provided at the beginning of the tasting appointment time, so if you are late then you will miss out!
+A cave tour is provided at the beginning of the tasting appointment time, so if you are late then you will miss out.

 There are around 3,000 barrels of wine down in the wine cave with each barrel supplying about 300 bottles of wine!
-And there is a private area for special tastings or events if you become a member.

 Tip: No outside food allowed but they do offer charcuterie boxes.
 Dogs on a leash are allowed.